devareus/Eclectic-Token-Sniper/README.md

 ### Buy settings
 - BuyEnabled: Enables or disables the buy of tokens for the sniper, rule or watched token using this set.
-- AmountToSnipe: The default amount to buy of each snipped token (in the native token of the chain, BNB for example in the case of the BSC).
+- AmountToSnipe: The amount to buy of each snipped token (in the native token of the chain, BNB for example in the case of the BSC).
+- BuySlippage: Maximum slippage for buying.
 - AlwaysFindBestLiquidityPair: If enabled, the bot will always try to find the liquidity pair with the best price for the amount to buy, from the list provided above.
 If disabled, the bot will use the liquidity pair in the AddLiquidity transaction or PairCreated event or the base token; for other snipping methods, the best liquidity pair will still be selected (in future releases a predefined paired token or an address extracted from the triggering event or transaction will be configurable too).
 - AuditTokens: Enables the audit of tokens before buying.
 You can enable or disable the followings checks separately:
     - HoneypotCheckEnabled: Using an in-house and in-chain solution checks if a token can be bought, approved and sold before buying.
 It can also check for maximum taxes, gas and drawdowns, using the limits set below.
 This option requires HoneypotCheck support for the blockchain.
 At the moment Ethereum, EthereumPoW, BSC, Polygon, Fantom, Avalanche and Dogechain are supported.
 If you need others, send us a request.